Elypha/SimpleMarketBoard/README.md

 You can set a hotkey to open the plugin window.
 If you set it as the same hotkey as search, when you press the hotkey, the window will show up + do the search.

+**Region**

+The contents in the world dropdown menu is populated based on the information of your current character.

+Apart from the worlds your character can directly travel to, the plugin also adds options for the whole Datacentre and the region (which may contain multiple DCs).

+You can manually configure more candidates that will be additionally added to the menu, for example, when you are playing in Mana/JP but want to know the price in OCE to prepare your cross-region DC travel.

 **Icon**

 The item icon is interactive in the following ways: